TIANLI0/tianli0.top/public/documents/PrivacyPolicy_en.md

 We will provide Tianli CDN with your IP address and request information for Tianli CDN to hijack malicious requests.

+### 51LA

+We will provide 51LA with your IP address and approximate location to count website visits.

 ## How do we save your personal information

 We will save your personal information in our database.